Center-for-Grading-Reform/Center-for-Grading-Reform.github.io/pages/alt-grading-institute/alt-grading-institute.md

 {% include alert warning="The Alternative Grading Institute will be held online December 17--18, 2025." %}

 ## Overview
-The Alternative Grading Institute is an intensive, hands-on virtual experience where faculty learn core concepts of alternative grading and build a course-ready grading scheme.
+The Alternative Grading Institute is an intensive, hands-on, online experience where faculty learn core concepts of alternative grading and build a course-ready grading scheme.

 - **Day 1** focuses on aligning grading with your pedagogical values and context, and comparing standards-based, specifications, and collaborative grading.
 - **Day 2** is a guided design sprint in your chosen approach, with structured feedback from facilitators and peers.